yashi/module-sample/README.md

    must have a working CMake build script.
 If code is based on Meson, GNU Make, or any other build system, you must first port to CMake.

+# Header only library

+A header only library is a rare but does exist.
+You have to tell the build system where to look for the header file.

 # ToDo

  - [ ] Support autoconf.h